conoro/conoro.github.io/_harp/the-nitty-gritty-of-moving-from-wordpress-to-harpjs.md

 I know the whole process sounds like a huge amount of work.
 It was!
 But I think everything above could be sorted with an improved WP import tool that works on WXR files and some kick-ass blog templates rather than web-site templates.
 I'm really looking forward to using Harp when I port an old web-site next.

+Update 1: I forgot to mention a few things:

+First was Disqus itself.
+Adding it as a plugin and using the import feature there didn't work for comments.
+But importing the WXR file worked great and all old comments are now visible using Disqus.

+Second was the actual switch from WP on Blacknight to GitHub Pages.
+This was a bit fiddly.
+I use an non-www domain and learned that you can't CNAME from conoroneill.net over to conoro.github.io.
+Luckily I use DNSMadeEasy for DNS and they have a feature called ANAME which does allow this.
+But before I turned that on, I had to move the WP blog elsewhere.
+This involved creating a new domain called conoroneillnet.conoroneill.com and associating it to the old WP install on Blacknight.
+Then I used the [Automatic Domain Changer](http://wordpress.org/plugins/automatic-domain-changer/) plugin to reset everything in WP and its database to the new archive domain.
+Then finally I made the DNSMadeEasy change.
+And ta-daaaa, I'm now on GitHub Pages.
+I'm sure it'll take a while for the DNS changes to propagate.
+I'll now turn off Google indexing of the old blog to avoid duplicate content issues.